Module description

 Artificial intelligence (AI) is a widely applied technology from conversational interfaces (Siri, Alexa, chatbots) to self-driving cars, from medical apps to assisting in policing and social care.
 By mapping a broad range of applications, issues arising, and key debates, this module will equip students with a deep and systematic understanding of AI and an overview over current developments of AI.
 By studying applied AI in context, students will also acquire the ability to critically and ethically evaluate applications in their own substantial investigations.

-The module contextualizes artificial intelligence from the following three perspectives: students will evaluate applications of AI in different fields and learn about the technical concepts driving these applications; students will systematically learn about the challenges AI poses for society; and last but not least, the module will also reflect on potential responses to curb AI including policy answers and regulations.
+The module contextualizes artificial intelligence from the following three perspectives: students will evaluate applications of AI in different fields and learn about the technical concepts driving these applications; students will systematically learn about the challenges AI poses for society; and last but not least, the module will also reflect on existing regulations and challenges for AI governance.

 Assessment details